sequenceiq/blog-test/source/_posts/2014-09-24-edit-files-docker.markdown

 This process comes handy if you've already started a container, and the file in question doesn't sits on a volume.

-If you have any questions or suggestions you can reach us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).